Auditory feedback: Apraxia of speech

 It is posited that individuals with apraxia of speech have weak feedforward programs, which results in the disfluencies of their speech.
-These individuals hence develop a heavy reliance on auditory feedback to minimize and repair speech errors even in later stages of their lives, whilst fluent speakers easily transitions from feedback dependent to feedforward-dominant.
+These individuals hence develop a heavy reliance on auditory feedback to minimize and repair speech errors even in later stages of their lives, while fluent speakers easily transitions from feedback dependent to feedforward-dominant.
 This is not ideal since heavy reliance on mostly auditory feedback is said to be inefficient for the production of rapid and accurate speech.

 Auditory masking has been found to decrease disfluency duration and increase vocal intensity as well as syllable rate in some individuals with apraxia of speech.
 Since apraxia of speech is said to be due to weak feedforward programs and high dependence on auditory feedback, auditory masking can be reasoned to increase fluency by decreasing the frequency of a speaker attending auditorily to speech errors, and hence reducing the likelihood of disfluency-generating corrections.